 National cares deeply about the health and wellbeing of our associates, customers, and partners.
 We are fully committed to making your experience with National an exceptional one.
 Please help us keep our communities healthy by practicing social distancing, proper handwashing, and wearing a mask when in public.

-- We continuously monitor, adhere to, and train staff to follow the guidelines set forth by the CDC, WHO, and local governments, including the use of gloves, masks, and sanitizer.
+- Follow the guidelines set forth by the CDC, WHO, and local governments, including the use of gloves, masks, and sanitizer.

-- We are monitoring restrictions and re-opening policies every day to ensure we remain in compliance with federal, state, and local regulations.
-When polices or recommendations change, we immediately update our policies and practices accordingly.
+- Monitor restrictions and re-opening policies every day to ensure we remain in compliance with federal, state, and local regulations.
+When policies or recommendations change, we immediately update our policies and practices accordingly.

-- We have established and trained staff on new escalation protocols to ensure swift action and proper resource allocation in the event of any situation arising which poses a heightened risk to our team or our guests.
+- Use established escalation protocols to ensure swift action and proper resource allocation in the event of any situation arising which poses a heightened risk to our team or our guests.

-NEW!» National cleaning kits will be provided to guests upon check-in for cleaning high touch surfaces to protect guests and our associates and prevent the spread of germs.
+- Provide National cleaning kits to guests upon check-in for cleaning high touch surfaces to protect guests and our associates and prevent the spread of germs.

 - 24/7/365 customer service – around the clock, around the world